 In the same place, you will find also the “Reset”, “Save” and “ Save And Preview” buttons.
 Let’s explain their behaviour:

-Reset – Regardless how many new blocks or sections you’ve added to your newsletter layout, pressing this button will always reset everything to the original status you first saw when you opened the page.
-This action is non reversible, so an extra confirm button has been added to avoid accidental clicks.
+Reset – Regardless of how many new blocks or sections you’ve added to your newsletter layout, pressing this button will always reset everything to the original status you first saw when you opened the page.
+This action is non-reversible, so an extra confirm button has been added to avoid accidental clicks.

 Save – At any time during your newsletter customization, you can hit the “Save” button to secure your work.
 Should you interrupt the editing for any reason, you can always come back and start over from your last save.
 Do this frequently ; )

 Save And Preview – This button saves your work exactly like the “Save” button but it also takes you to the Preview page (see point 11), where you will see a rendered preview of your newsletter, both in desktop and mobile version.
 To continue editing, just hit the “Back” button.

 The main working space is divided into two sections: the newsletter area and the blocks sidebar.